eclipse-lsp4j/lsp4j/Contributing.md

 ## ip-validation

-All Pull Requests must be by authors who have signed the ECA, and if they are not committers they must "Sign off" their commits.
+All Pull Requests must be by authors who have signed the ECA.
 The "ip-validation" status check on GitHub will check this.

 ## Jenkins PR Build